enriqc3/CMPS-3240-Benchmarking/README.md

 ## Objectives

+During this lab you will:

-* Learn how to benchmark a processor given an arbitrary subroutine
+* Benchmark a processor with arbitrary subroutines that you have coded yourself,
-* Benchmark several machines and compare performance
+* Compare several machines according to the benchmarks, and
-* Gain some exposure to makefiles and C language
+* Code in Make and C language

+using any machine (you may use your own POSIX laptop).

 ## Prerequisites

+This lab assumes you have read or are familiar with the following topics:

-* Read Chapter 1.6
+* Chapter 1.6
-* Understand that microprocessors have a varying clock rate, CPI and program performance
-* Understand difference between execution time (also known as wall time), user time and system time
-* Familiarize yourself with the following linear algebra operations: dot product, matrix multiplication (book has C code, calls it `dgemm()`), and AXPY

-## Requirements

-### General

 * Knowledge of linux command line interface (CLI) and `gcc`
+* Clock rate, CPI and program performance
+* Difference between execution time (also known as wall time), user time and system time
+* Linear algebra operations: dot product, matrix multiplication (book has C code, calls it `dgemm()`), and AXPY
-* Some experience with C language heap allocation via `malloc()`
+* Some experience with C language
+** Heap allocation via `malloc()`
 * Some experience with `make`

+Please study these topics if you are not familiar with them so that the lab can be completed in a timely manner.

+## Requirements

+The following is a list of requirements to complete the lab.
+Some labs can completed on any machine, whereas some require you to use a specific departmental teaching server.
+You will find this information here.

 ### Software